sampath-balaji/Electrical-Lines-Defect-Detection/README.md

 # ⚡ Electric Line Defect Detection

-This repository presents an end-to-end computer vision pipeline for detecting and classifying electrical line defects.
+- This repository presents an end-to-end computer vision pipeline for detecting and classifying electrical line defects.

-Developed as part of the APEPDCL Line Quality Monitoring System, this project includes both source code and real-world datasets, and is released to encourage open-source contributions, collaboration among people interested in AI.
+- Developed as part of the APEPDCL Line Quality Monitoring System, this project includes both source code and real-world datasets, and is released to encourage open-source contributions, collaboration among people interested in AI.

+-  **This ongoing project is supervised and mentored by [Sasank Chilamkurthy](https://chsasank.com/about/), whose expertise has guided its development.**

 ## 📂 Project Modules
 ### Project Modules (Current Phase)